Datar Kaur: Marriage

 Ranjit Singh sought for Raj Kaur Nakain's hand in marriage- as they were betrothed for quite some time.
 He wanted to unite the Sikh Misls and consolidate his position as the head of the Sukerchakia Misl, as well as to re-establish Nakai and Sukerchakia relations.

 Gyan Singh agreed for the nuptials of Raj Kaur and Ranjit Singh and the couple were wedded in 1792.
 She is said to be only 12 at the time of her muklawa to the 16-year-old Ranjit Singh in 1797.
 This marriage was the first political alliance of the Sukerchakia Misl and the Nakai Misl.

 Though the nuptials of Datar Kaur and Ranjit Singh were arranged for political reasons, the two shared a close and loving relationship.
-Her known physical and personal attributes describe her as being doe eyed and beautiful along with being vivacious, independent, artistic, intelligent.
+Her known physical and personal attributes describe her as being doe eyed and beautiful, she is said to have possessed a fair complexion along with being highly intelligent, independent, artistic, calm, dignified, gentle and graceful.

 She was also very religious.
 She is said to have been a patron of mystics and mendiants.

 Since Raj Kaur was the name of her mother-in-law, as well as Ranjit Singh's aunt the daughter of Charat Singh and Desan Kaur; To avoid confusion, the wife of Ranjit Singh, Raj Kaur Nakai was given the name "Datar" (ਦਾਤਾਰ) (داتار) which means 'Giver', due to her maternal gentleness and understanding in dealing with the wayward Ranjit Singh.
 He lovingly called Mai Nakain, sometimes affectionately addressed her as Taare.
 Datar Kaur brought sweetness and light into Ranjit Singh's life and provided for him a focus of interest in his home.
 Even though Ranjit Singh had many marriages, Datar Kaur remained his favourite.

 She had significant influence over her husband, the royal family and the royal court.
 There is no record of any friction or mutual differences between Datar Kaur or the other wives of Ranjit Singh, but there were instances of tension between her and Mehtab Kaur after the she bore Ranjit Singh's first child.
 This left Mehtab Kaur in a very difficult position as Datar was her junior.
 This also left Sada Kaur's plans to secure the future of her daughter and the Kanhaiyas in tatters.
 Ranjit Singh and Mehtab Kaur's marriage was strained due to Mehtab never being able to forgive that her father was killed in battle with Ranjit Singh's father; and she mainly resided in Batala with her mother.

 In some historical accounts, mistakenly, marriage of Ranjit Singh has been mentioned with two daughters of Nakai Misl i.e. Raj Kaur and Datar Kaur.
 However, she was one and the same person.